MinhJrDinh/PythonForEverybody/README.md

 File labelled 'Extras' has text files to practice handling files with python
 - Pictures added in notes are also included in 'Extras'

+Folder labelled 'TwitterOAuth' contains files used for authorisation to use the twitter API when learning